hakansuku/D1APACTraining/4_3 Joining DQL queries via lookup command.md

-# 4_3 : Joining queries via lookup command in DQL
+# 4_3 : Joining DQL queries via lookup command

 > Very often , there are instances where you need to join data in different queries.
 > In DQL you can use the lookup command.
 Lookup returns a record from a subquery (the lookup table) producing a match between a field in the source table (sourceField) and a field in the lookup table (lookupField).